 Writing Prompt: Listener Bill Housely provided this one—a lone woman who runs an orbital refueling post makes first contact when some aliens arrive in desperate need of fuel.

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, March 11th, 2012 at 6:43 pm and is filed under Business, Career, Editing, Genre, Plot, Q&A, Season 7, World Building.
+This entry was posted on Sunday, March 11th, 2012 at 6:43 pm and is filed under Career and Lifestyle, Q&A, Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.